 A modern approach to substance use counselling

 Substance use, particularly alcohol, is woven throughout our society.
-Whether it's raising a glass in celebration, cocaine at a party, oxycontin for chronic pain, or smoking a joint at bedtime, substance use is a part of many people’s lives.
 Because of this, it can be difficult to gain perspective to tell when or if it has become a problem.

-Thanks to completing a Clinical Fellowship in Addictions with the BC Centre on Substance Use, I understand the modern landscape of addictions treatment including harm reduction, medication assisted therapies, and motivational interviewing.
+In 2020 I completed a Fellowship in Addictions Social Work with the BC Centre on Substance Use, which provided me with advanced clinical training including motivational interviewing, harm reduction, medication assisted therapies, and residential treatment options.

 Areas that I have special knowledge and interest in: